PashavanBijlert/MuSkeMo/README.md

 Define joints, and assign (and remove) parent and child bodies.
 If you want to change a joint location, remove the parent and child bodies first.

+You can define the coordinate names for the joints here.
+Planned behaviour for this is that the conversion scripts will only add DOFs to model if they are named (e.g. hip_angle_r)

+In the joint panel (under joint utilities), you can also mirror right side joints, fit geometric primitives (sphere, cylinder, ellipsoid, plane), and match the transformations of a joint to the fitted geometry.
+Warning: because inertial properties are not dynamic - if you change the location or rotation of a joint while it has bodies attached to it, their inertial properties will be incorrect.
+You will have to recompute them in that case.

 **Muscle panel**

 Define path-point muscles.
 Muscle points are added to the 3D cursor location, and parented to the selected Body (so you have to define bodies first).